JonLevy/tryton_introduction/doc/source/trytondconcepts.rst

 view).
 Almost all models used in implementations multiply inherit from both ModelSQL and ModelView.
-Exceptions include: (1) certain windows (typically used in wizards) present fill-in-form views where inputs guide the execution of the wizard are not stored to the database, and thus only inherit from ``ModelView``), but guide the execution of the wizard; and (2) intersection models used to support a Many2Many relation, which do not need to be displayed to the user and, thus, typically only inherit from ``ModelSQL``.
+Exceptions include: (1) certain windows (typically used in wizards) present fill-in-form views where inputs guide the execution of the wizard, but are not stored to the database, and thus only inherit from ``ModelView``); and (2) intersection models used to support a Many2Many relation, which do not need to be displayed to the user and, thus, typically only inherit from ``ModelSQL``.

 Reports are templates in the Open Document format that are used to generate documentary reports for users.
 Wizards are used to guide users through